lazywithclass/angularjs-typescript-example/README.md

 ## angularjs-typescript-example

-A starting point for a TypeScript AngularJS project.
+A starting point for a TypeScript AngularJS project, doesn't use a bundler or anything complicated; I am trying to KISS to expose architecture decisions and patterns over tools.

 Could also be used as an exercise:

-> show how to do component communication
+> Requirement: show how to do component communication

 ### First approach